Looking for a healthy microwave popcorn? I’ve done the research for you and come up with some of the healthiest microwave popcorn on the market.

 This version is half the calories of Newman’s Own or Black Jewell Natural Popcorn.

-I haven’t tasted this popcorn, but the nutrition facts are certainly appealing.
+I haven’t tasted this popcorn, but as a registered dietitian, the nutrition facts are certainly appealing.
 Each cup of popped popcorn offers 25 calories, 0.5 gm of total fat (no saturated fat), and 65 mg sodium.

-The ingredient list is short, too: popcorn, oil and salt.
+The ingredient list is short, too: popcorn kernels, oil, and salt.

-Even though the calories from this brand are a bit higher than #3 Act II, I gave it higher ranking due to the absence of saturated fat.
+Even though the calories from this brand are a bit higher than Act II, I gave it a higher ranking due to the absence of saturated fat.

 - Put 1/4 cup popcorn in a brown paper bag with 1 teaspoon canola oil.